 A tracking category works as a criterion, divided into individual options.
 Each option can be applied in your records resulting in customized reporting, depending on your needs.

 For example, payments you receive can be made in a number of ways (criterion: payment methods).
 These methods can be divided into various options such as cash, bank transfer etc (options).
 This makes up one tracking category.

 In order to create your own categorization criteria, from the main menu select "Settings -> Tracking categories -> Add".

 First, you should name the category you are about to create by filling in a Title.
 You will then have to specify which types of entries the tracking category will apply to.

 A tracking category must explicitly define the type of records it will group.
 You can use them to categorize records of:

-- Purchases.
-Applies to both Bills and Supplier credit notes.
+Expenses and Purchases.
+Applies to Expenses, Bills and Supplier credit notes.
 You will also find them in recurring purchase forms, so that the resulting bills get automatically tagged.

 A tracking category defines a list of options, i.e. the possible tags that a record can take.
 In the Options field you can enter as many options as your company needs.

 But let's take a look at some examples that are very likely to be useful to you, regardless of your activity.